 The mixture of tea leaves boiled for a half-day, yak butter, and salt give the butter tea a rich taste.
 If you want an authentic taste, grab one while trekking in the Himalayan region.

-Listed in “50 most delicious drink in the world” by CNN, the traditional Newari beverage is prepared by mixing fermented millet, rice, and grains.
+Listed in the “50 most delicious drinks in the world” by CNN, the traditional Newari beverage is prepared by mixing fermented millet, rice, and grains.

-Aila is mostly served during the Newari festivals and is barely found in restaurants.
+Aila is mainly served during the Newari festivals and is barely found in restaurants.

 However, the restaurants serving the Newari cuisines served Aila.
 It has 60% alcohol so be careful while you try it out.

-The unique hot hard-drink keeps large folks happy in winter.
-The indigenous drink of Limbu community, Tongba is prepared by fermented millet.
+The unique hot hard drink keeps large folks happy in winter.
+The indigenous drink of the Limbu community, Tongba is prepared from fermented millet.